MDavisUCF/ModifiedKnockLock/README.md

 Below is a graphic I made showing all the connections.

 <img width="1044" height="746" alt="Screenshot 2025-09-25 at 5 35 19 PM" src="https://github.com/user-attachments/assets/27c7fb08-07da-4807-b986-f0a8710fa7da" />

+** NOTE! ** The tilt sensor will work BEST if held/mounted in the upright position.
+That is the way to get the cleanest "Knocks" or "Flicks"